logiquants/Logiquants-Website/content/blog/3-15-22-oil-gas-and-cpg-analysis-copy-copy.md

 ### Conclusion: Choose the Brokerage That Works Best for You

 <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">Even though I think Qtrade is the overall best brokerage in Canada, that doesn't mean it's the best solution for everyone.
 For instance, TD would be the best brokerage for someone with $15,000+ who's brand new to investing and will only invest in mutual funds long-term.
-Why? </span></span>
+Why?
+Someone who only buys/sells mutual funds usually doesn't need to call the brokerage often, making customer service less of a concern.
+On top of that, it's free to trade mutual funds with TD Direct Investing, whereas Qtrade charges $8.75 for each buy/sell. </span></span>

 ***